Secret scanning

 About secret scanning alerts

-When Advanced Security is enabled, it scans repositories for secrets issued by a large variety of service providers and generates secret scanning alerts.
+When you enable Advanced Security, it scans repositories for secrets issued by various service providers and generates secret scanning alerts.

-If access to a resource requires paired credentials, then secret scanning may create an alert only when both parts of the pair are detected in the same file.
+If access to a resource requires paired credentials, secret scanning creates an alert only when both parts of the pair are detected in the same file.
 Pairing ensures that the most critical leaks aren't hidden behind information about partial leaks.
 Pair matching also helps reduce false positives since both elements of a pair must be used together to access the provider's resource.

 The Advanced Security tab at Repos > Advanced Security in Azure DevOps is the hub to view your security alerts.
 Select the Secrets tab to view secret scanning alerts.
 You can filter by state and secret type.
-You can navigate into an alert for more details, including remediation guidance.
-After enabling Advanced Security, a scan kicks off for the selected repository, including all historical commits.
+Navigate into an alert for more details, including remediation guidance.
+After you enable Advanced Security, a scan kicks off for the selected repository, including all historical commits.
 Over time, alerts will start to appear as the scan progresses.

 To remediate exposed secrets, invalidate the exposed credential and create a new one in its place.
 The newly created secret should then be stored securely in a way that doesn't directly push it back into the code.
 For example, the secret could be stored in Azure Key Vault.
 Most resources have both a primary and secondary credential.
 The method to roll a primary credential over versus a secondary credential are identical, unless otherwise noted.